simpleuiux/yi-ningwang.com/content/blog/fireaware/index.md

 #### Locate the wildfires timely to act accordingly

-This visualized fire data is based on NASA's satellite images.
-A day and month can be selected.
-The circle on the map are proportional to the file size.
-Their color represents the fire weather index.
-This tool shows past fire on a given date.
+This visualized fire data is derived from NASA's satellite imagery.
+Users can select a specific day and month of interest.
+On the map, circles are displayed in proportion to the fire's size, with their color indicating the fire weather index.
+This tool provides historical information about past fires on a selected date, offering valuable insights into wildfire activity.

 <div class="kg-card kg-image-card kg-width-full">